zbt2702160239/learngit/readme.txt

-git stash apply(recover recent work and you need to remove it from stash) git stash drop (delete this stash) git stash pop(recover and delete)
+git stash apply(recover recent work and you need to remove it from stash) git stash drop (delete this stash) git stash pop(recover and delete) git branch -D branchname (force delete) if you want to discard a unused branch